Table of Contents

 The ThinLinc client gets all its strings from a database.
 This way it can be easily translated, by just providing a new database for a new language.

-On Unix based systems, the client picks up which language to use by reading the standard POSIX locale environment variables.
+On Linux based systems, the client picks up which language to use by reading the standard POSIX locale environment variables.
 A somewhat simplified description of these follow here:

 LC_ALL : If this environment variable is set, it takes precedence over all other locale variables.
 It will affect all locale settings, including message strings, sorting order, money representation, decimal numbers, etc.